ICOS-Carbon-Portal/pylib/README.md

 - `pip install icoscp`

 ## Documentation
-about the library and all the modules are available at https://icos-carbon-portal.github.io/pylib/
+The full documentatino about the library and all the modules are available at [https://icos-carbon-portal.github.io/pylib/](https://icos-carbon-portal.github.io/pylib/)